 Sure, your dynamic may currently feel like it’s the most positive relationship you’ve ever been in, but didn’t your high-school relationship feel the same when you were in it?
 That one probably didn’t turn out quite the way you’d hoped it would.
 The truth is, you can’t really be sure you’re in a positive relationship unless you look at the signs and the benefits of one.

-Can yours be deemed a positive relationship just because your partner got you dessert without you asking for it?
+Can you really call yours a positive relationship just because your partner got you dessert without you asking for it?
 While that does signify a weirdly cosmic connection, perhaps it doesn’t completely fit the bill of what we’re talking about today.

 Be it with a friend or lover, family or colleagues, let’s figure out what it takes for a relationship to be considered a healthy connection.
-With the help of counseling psychologist Gopa Khan (Masters in Counseling Psychology, M.Ed), who specializes in marriage & family counseling, we uncover the psychology, signs, and benefits of a healthy dynamic.
+With the help of counseling psychologist Gopa Khan (Masters in Counseling Psychology, M.Ed.), who specializes in marriage and family counseling, we uncover the psychology, signs and benefits of a healthy dynamic.

 How Do You Build Positive Relationships?